Graduate Programs - MBS Graduate Business Certificate

 This is a 15 credit hour certificate.
 Courses listed below do not need to be taken in a specific order though a good start would be the BUA 400 in the summer and ECO 410 offered in the fall.

-No GMAT is required for the Graduate Business Certificate; however, the GMAT is a requirement for application to the MBA Program in keeping with The University of Maine, AACSB accreditation standards, and selectivity of the Maine Business School.
+No GMAT is required for the Graduate Business Certificate; however, it is a requirement when applying to the MBA Program in keeping with The University of Maine admission standards, AACSB accreditation standards, and selectivity of the Maine Business School.
+Students are advised to apply via the Graduate Application and meet all application requirements.
 However, students who complete the Graduate Business Certificate will be given strong consideration for entry to the MBA with GMAT scores less than 550, whereas they are otherwise qualified, meet the UMaine graduate requirements, and have demonstrated academic success in the Certificate program.

 Consistent with The Maine Business School’s high academic standards, students must earn no less than a B- in each course of the Graduate Business Certificate.